-Session Topic/ Sub Topic Reading Reference Pedagogy Session Learning Outcomes CLO Module I : Basics of Financial Plan nning 1.
+Session Topic/ Sub Topic Reading Reference Pedagogy Session Learning Outcomes CLO Module 1 Module I : Basics of Financial Planning 1.
 Introduction to course, importance of financial planning, life cycle of an individual, phases of a human life and related planning National Institute of Securities Management (NISM) Module 1, Ch.1,pp. 9-12 Class discussion At the end of session, the student will be able to Understand Basics of Financial Planning 1 2.
-Process of financial planning, professionalism in financial Planning, professional ethics National Institute of Securities Management (NISM) Module 1, Ch.1,pp. 13-15 Class discussion and caselets At the end of session, the student will be able to conceptualize the process and the ethics of Financial 1,2 & 3
+Process of financial planning, professionalism in financial Planning, professional ethics National Institute of Securities Management (NISM) Module 1, Ch.1,pp. 13-15 Class discussion and caselets At the end of session, the student will be able to conceptualize the process and the ethics of Financial Planning and 1,2 & 3

-Planning and Module I I : Insurance Planning (E ssential for Risk Manag ement) 3.
-Introduction to insurance, need for National Institute of Class discussion At the end of session, 1 & 2 insurance, role of insurance in financial planning, concept of risk and classification of risk Securities Management (NISM) Module 1, Ch.6, pp. 101-103 the student will be able to Understand role of insurance in Financial Planning 4.
+Module II : Insurance Planning (Essential for Risk Management) 3.
+Introduction to insurance, need for insurance, role of insurance in financial planning, concept of risk and classification of risk National Institute of Securities Management (NISM) Module 1, Ch.6, pp. 101-103 Class discussion At the end of session, the student will be able to Understand role of insurance in Financial Planning 1 & 2 4.
 Discussion of life insurance products and their requirement in personal financial planning Ch.
 6, pp. 104-109 Class discussion and caselets At the end of session, the student will be able to Understand role of various types of insurances i.e., Health, Auto, Life, Property, Liability etc. in Financial Planning 1 & 2 5.
 Discussion of non-life insurance products (health, auto, personal accident, property, liability etc.) and their requirement in personal financial planning Ch.
 6, pp. 109-111 Class discussion and caselets At the end of session, the student will be able to Understand role of insurance in Financial Planning 1, 2 & 5 6.
 Estimation of Life insurance coverage of an individual Ch.
 6, pp. 112-116 Class discussion Problem exercises At the end of session, the student will be able to Do basic calculations for insurance planning 5 7.
-Class presentation on Products of LIC and ICICI Lombard etc. companies Student presentations Class discussion Articulate the concepts learned 5 Module II I : Investment Planning (I Essential for Generation (of Better Retur ns from Investment 8.
+Class presentation on Products of LIC and ICICI Lombard etc. companies Student presentations Class discussion Articulate the concepts learned 5 Module III : Investment Planning (Essential for Generation of Better Returns from Investment 8.
 Measuring investment returns National Institute of Securities Management (NISM) Module 1, Ch.
 2 Class discussion Problem exercises At the end of session, the student will be able to Understand The concepts like return, compounding, Real rate of return Vs. Nominal rate of 1,2 & 5